 Office: Alter Hall 611

-I joined the PhD program in the fall of 2013.
-I earned bachelor degree in health service management and business administration and received master degree in finance from Kyunghee University in South Korea.
-Before attending the PhD program at Temple University, I attended various research works sponsored by financial company, financial authority, insurance association, and government in Korea.
-My current research interests are longevity risk, investment strategy in terms of ALM and LDI, annuity puzzle, regulation and market efficiency.
+Myeonghun joined the Fox PhD program in the fall of 2013.
+He earned his Bachelor’s degree in health service management and business administration, and received a Master’s degree in Finance from Kyunghee University in South Korea.
+Prior to becoming a PhD student, Myeonghun attended various research workshops in Korea that included topics related to financial companies, financial authority, insurance association, and government.
+His current research interests include longevity risk, investment strategy in terms of ALM and LDI, annuity puzzle, regulation and market efficiency.

 Yuan (Sabrina) Du joined the Fox School of Business in the Fall of 2015 with concentration in Risk Management & Insurance.
 She received a Master’s degree in Financial Engineering from Temple University in 2014 and a Bachelor’s degree in Computer Science from Guangdong University of Foreign Study in 2012.
 Her current research interests include Enterprise Risk Management, Mergers & Acquisitions, financial risk management and risk modeling.
 However, she is still exploring more research interests related to insurance industry.